helloamandamurphy/helloamandamurphy.github.io/_posts/2019-01-28-my_six_month_flatiron_school_anniversary.markdown

 Progress is progress.
 I don't like making generalizations, but I think working diligently on a skill over a long period of time without seeing much progress is something my generation lacks desperately.
 We want instant gratification, and that's a need this class is really breaking me of.
 At least I can say, I'll never doubt my self discipline again.
 (Add that to my resume skills.)

-My new goal is to complete this course by the end of March.
+My new goal is to complete this course by the end of summer.
 Wish me luck.